Structured Semantic Information Helps Retrieve Better Examples for In-Context Learning Applied to Few-Shot Relation

 \paragraph{Diverse examples do not always yield better results} As shown in Table \ref{t:diversity_comparison}, some methods (e.g., selected strategies under semantic rule-based retrieval) result in very diverse example sets ~(low token \% overlap and cosine similarity), yet the most diverse examples are not always the top performers (Tables \ref{t:results_fs-tacred_main} and \ref{t:results_fs-fewrel_main}).
 Although diversified examples improve over the baseline, extremely diversified examples can drift away from the relation at hand, which negatively impacts performance.

-\paragraph{Additional examples are not always beneficial} For most settings, adding additional examples improves over the few-shot baseline, but the large model (\gemmalarge) is an exception.
-Indeed, on both datasets, none of the strategies (LLM-based, retrieval-based, or hybrid) improves over its 1-shot baseline performance, and several even degrade it.
+\paragraph{Additional examples are not always beneficial} For most settings, adding additional examples improves over the few-shot baseline, but the large model (\gemmalarge) is an exception~(Table~\ref{t:results_fs-tacred_full_gemma} and~\ref{t:results_fs-fewrel_full_gemma}).
+Indeed, on both datasets, none of the strategies (LLM-based, retrieval-based, or hybrid) improves over its $1$-shot baseline performance, and several even degrade it.
 This indicates that larger models can be sensitive to prompt augmentation: they may already have enough task understanding that extra examples offer little benefit or can even be detrimental.